 The affirmative vote of a majority of the issued and outstanding shares entitled to vote and represented at the Annual Meeting in person or by proxy will be required to approve the ratification of the appointment of the Company's registered public accounting firm.

-The Audit Committee and the Board of Directors recommends a vote FOR the ratification of the Board of Directors' appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2013.
+The Board of Directors recommends a vote FOR the ratification of the Board of Directors' appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2014.